boxcartenant/Task-Prioritizer/README.md

 Hence this tool.
 Here are the current features:

 - Accounts for contingent/prerequisite relationships between tasks to determine actionability.
-- Can search for tasks based on project.
 - Records task completion dates.
 - Can handle automatically recurring tasks.
 - Calculates priority based on a combination of safety, hype, $ impact, and the time until the due date.